PL1-Arcade/MAME-Asteroids-Cocktail-Info/README.md

 The text file describes what changes need to be made to MAME and why.
 It refers to the color-coded schematics and has links to the high-quality, easy-to-read original schematics.

+The info was developed in this thread.  https://forum.arcadecontrols.com/index.php/topic,168028.0.html

 LMK if there's anything I can do to help.

 ----------------------------------------------------------------------